VishnuSanal/GeethLe/README.md

 ### What?

+GeethLe makes sharing music easy!
+Search for any song from anywhere with geethle.me/<your+fav+song> and instantly get a permalink to the song along with a thumbnail with metadata.
+It’ll redirect you to your favorite music provider, saving time when sharing tracks.

 Sooo, say you're talking to someone over WhatsApp & want to mention about a song.
 And, you're too lazy to go find the link. :D Don't worry, I have your back!

 ```https://geethle.me/<query>```